narenkhatwani/arkouda-cheat-sheet/README.md

 This repository contains the code for the cheat sheet made for the components present in Arkouda

-Click [here](https://share.streamlit.io/narenkhatwani/arkouda-cheat-sheet/main/cheat_sheet.py)to get redirected to the Cheat Sheet
+Click [here](https://share.streamlit.io/narenkhatwani/arkouda-cheat-sheet/main/cheat_sheet.py)to get redirected to the Cheat Sheet<br />